Scholarships Available

 - Demonstrate potential for future success, as evidenced by agriculture related achievements or recognition

-One, two year renewable scholarship to a Newaygo County graduating high school senior.
+To be awarded to a Newaygo County graduating high school senior

 - Preference is given to student entering an arts or culture program

-One, non-renewable award to a graduating senior from Hesperia High School.
+To be awarded to a graduating senior from Hesperia High School

 - Demonstrated academic improvement from first half of school to second half of high school